pachterlab/gget/docs/src/en/mutate.md

 The position in the sequence to stop translating (int or column).
 Only valid if --translate is set.
 Default: None (translate to the of the sequence).

-    - minimum_kmer_length (int) Minimum length of the mutant kmer required.
-Mutant kmers with a smaller length will be erased.
-Default: None
-    -      (True/False) whether to update the input DataFrame with the mutated sequences and associated data (only if mutations is a csv/tsv).
-Default: False
-    -      (True/False) whether to translate the mutated sequences to amino acids.
-Default: False
-    -  (int) The position in the sequence to start translating (int or column).
-Default: None (translate from the beginning of the sequence)
-    -  (int)  The position in the sequence to stop translating (int or column).
-Default: None (translate to the of the sequence)

 **Flags**
 `-q` `--quiet`
 Command-line only.
 Prevents progress information from being displayed.